 If no errors are encountered so far, a Seek command is executed.
-No verification of track positioning accuracy is performed because the track may not have any ID fields present.
+No verification of track positioning accuracy is performed because the t ck may not have any ID fields present.
 After the Seek operation has been performed, the Seek Complete line is sampled.
-If the Seek Complete line is not asserted within 120 Undex pulses, the Aborted Command bit in the Error register is set, and Error bit in the Status register is set, an interrupt is generated and the Busy bit is reset.
+If the Seek Complete line is not asserted within 128 Index pulses, the Aborted Command bit in the Error register is set, the Error bit in the Status register is set. an interrupt is generated and the Busy bit is reset.

-Once the head has settled over the desired cylinder, the controller waits until the Index line is assarted.
-Once the index is found, a number of ID fields and nulled data fields are written to the disk.
-The number of sectors written is equal to the contents of the Sector Count Register.
-As each sector is written the Sector Count Register is decremented, and consequently, must be updated before each format operation.
+Once the head has settled over the desired cylinder, the controller waits until the Index line is asserted.
+Once the index is found, a number of TD fields and nulled data fields are written to the disk.
+The number of sectors written is equal to the contents of the Sector Count Register. äs each sector is written the Sector Count Register is decremented, and consequently, must be applated before each format operation.

-After the last sector is written, the controller back-fills the track with When the next index pulse after the last sector is written is 4E' s. encountered, the format operation is terminated, an Interrupt is generated and the Busy bit is reset.
+After the last sector is written, the controller back-fills the track with 4E's.
+When the next index pulse after the last sector is written is the format operation is terminated, an Interrupt is cenerated encountered, and the Busy bit is reset.